 - Backup jobs for virtual machines a1, a2, and a3 fail since the host h1 is activated, however, the agent is looking for virtual machines b1 and b2 on the host

 - Host h1 is listed as host h2 on the Hyper-V page of the Phoenix Management Console in the organization it was registered

 - There are two hosts listed as host h2 on the Hyper-V page of the Phoenix Management Console in the organization the two hosts were registered

-In this example, there are two hosts that are listed as h2, however, the host that is still connected to the Phoenix Cloud is host h1.
+In this example, there are two hosts that are listed as h2, however, the host that is still connected to the Druva Cloud is host h1.
 To resolve this issue, re-register the host h1 that is listed as host h2 with a new re-registration token.
 After you re-register the host, you can see that the host h1 is now listed correctly on the Phoenix Management Console.
 After you re-register the host h1, select the disconnected host h2 and re-register it with a new re-registration token.
 After you re-register the host h2 with the correct activation token:

-- Both the hosts are connected to the Phoenix Cloud
+- Both the hosts are connected to the Druva Cloud

 - Both the hosts are listed properly with the backup jobs running as expected